 Third Way's Communications Team is looking for a smart, creative, and enthusiastic person to work side-by-side with Third Way staff to execute a robust digital media strategy that cultivates and maintains strategic relationships with DC decision makers and the press.
 Third Way's Communications internship offers hands-on experience at the intersection of politics and digital communications.
 Examples of our impact include:

-- Third Way ideas and staff are frequently cited in major news outlets including The New York Times, The Washington Post, The Wall Street Journal, Roll Call, POLITICO and others;
+- Third Way ideas and staff are frequently cited in major news outlets including The New York Times, The Washington Post, The Wall Street Journal, The Hill, POLITICO and others;

 - Third Way staff is called on to offer commentary & analysis by broadcast media.
 Our staff is regularly featured on MSNBC, CNN, Fox, the BBC, NPR and almost all major cable political programs;